pknviki95/Python/concepts/Datatypes/Tuple_datatypes/README.md

                     tuple_variable.append(2)
                 AttributeError: 'tuple' object has no attribute 'append'

-## Limititaions:
+## Limitations:

 ### 1: Single valued tuple should ends with "," comma:

 - By default all the single values of object is considered as single tuple object by Python virtual machine
 - (i.e) consider assigning a integer value 10

-            x=10 is equivaluent to x=(10)
+            x=10 is equivalent to x=(10)
 - Due to this above scenario all the single object elements inside tuple is considered to its equivalent datatypes
-- To overcome come this scenario we need to tell the PVM that it is tuple varibale/object by adding , after single tuple element
+- To overcome come this scenario we need to tell the PVM that it is tuple variable/object by adding , after single tuple element

             x=(10,)